-Among many features introduced in Windows 10, a new security feature named Windows Hello deserves a special mention.
+Among many features introduced in Windows, Windows Hello deserves special mention.
 It uses biometric means, including facial recognition for quick sign-in.
 Hello facial recognition is indeed fast and can help the system identify and sign you in less than a minute.
 However, this capability requires special hardware that most devices are not equipped with.

-For instance, this sort of sign-in demands special camera hardware with IR capabilities if it has to function smoothly under any lighting conditions, including pitch-black darkness.
+For instance, this sign-in requires special camera hardware with IR capabilities if it has to function smoothly under any lighting conditions, including pitch-black darkness.

-If you find that the Windows Hello does not recognize Face or Fingerprint and is not displaying any error message, here are a few steps you can try out to get the problem fixed.
+If you find that Windows Hello does not recognize Face or Fingerprint and is not displaying any error message, here are a few steps you can try out to get the problem fixed.

-Please note that if nothing happens when you try sign in using Windows Hello and no error message appears, you may be having a hardware issue.
-So try these things:
+Please note that if nothing happens when you try to sign in using Windows Hello and no error message appears, you may have a hardware issue.

 Windows Hello fails to recognize Face or Fingerprint